Kingman Brewster Jr.: Marshall Plan

 Brewster's first job after graduating was to accompany Professor Milton Katz to Paris, France, to serve as his assistant at the European headquarters of the Marshall Plan.
-Professor Katz, was a specialist in international law at Harvard Law School and the Deputy Chairman of the Commission for European Recovery, under Averell Harriman, the administrator of the United States Marshall Plan.
+Professor Katz was a specialist in international law at Harvard Law School and the Deputy Chairman of the Commission for European Recovery, under Averell Harriman, the administrator of the United States Marshall Plan.
 Though he flourished in the job, Brewster stayed only one year.
-He returned in 1949, on Katz's advice, to be a research associate in MIT's Department of Economics and Social Science.
+He returned to the United States in 1949, on Katz's advice, to be a research associate in MIT's Department of Economics and Social Science.

 Massachusetts Institute of Technology

 From 1949 and 1950, Brewster was a research associate in the Department of Economics and Social Science at Massachusetts Institute of Technology.

 Harvard University

 From 1950 to 1953, he was an assistant professor of law at Harvard University.
 From 1953 to 1960, Brewster was a full professor at Harvard Law School.